0xcert/docs/framework/v2/guides/atomic-deployments.md

 Since we are transferring some value, we also have to approve the `Gateway` for transferring it.
 We do this by calling approveValue upon the `ValueLedger` instance of the ledger we are transferring tokens from.
 We also need to specify the amount of value we are approving for transfer.

 ::: tip
-If we approve a huge amount of value (max is 2^256-1), we only need to approve it once per ledger, otherwise we would run out of allowance.
+If we approve a huge amount of value (max is 2^256-1), we only need to approve it once per ledger, otherwise, we would run out of allowance.
 :::

 ```ts